milessabin/spray-json-shapeless/README.md

 # Contributions

+Ensime builds on the shoulders of giants, this includes contributors, users, bug reporters, many free and open source projects and commercial entities.

 This project is actively community maintained, and we are very pleased to see contributions from new members.
 Please see the [Contributing](CONTRIBUTING.md) file for information on how to help